Sov3rain/Messager/README.md

 });
 `````

-The type you want to listen for is specified through the generic type parameter.
-You can add multiple listeners at the same time, the payload parameter being flagged with the keyword `params`:
+ You can add multiple listeners at the same time, the payload parameter is flagged with the keyword `params`:

 `````c#
 // Add multiple listeners at the same time.